-- 1. Install the same version of NLS on the new machine and then cluster it with the existing machine as described in Adding Another instance to Nagios Log Server. - 2.
-Wait for the cluster status to turn Green.
-The status can be seen under Admin > System > Cluster Status > Cluster Health - 3.
-NLS will not transfer data existing in logstash indices that are closed.
-Closed indices can be seen on in the Indices table on the Cluster Status screen. - If you want to transfer data found in indices that have been closed, then the indices will need to be opened and allowed time to copy to the new machine.
+- 1. Install the same version of NLS on the new machine and then cluster it with the existing machine as described in Adding another instance to Nagios Log Server. - Wait for the cluster status to turn Green.
+The status can be seen under Admin > System > Cluster Status > Cluster Health

+Migrating Nagios Log Server to a different Server

+- 3. NLS will not transfer data existing in logstash indices that are closed.
+Closed indices can be seen on in the Indices table on the Cluster Statistics screen. - If you want to transfer data found in indices that have been closed, then the indices will need to be opened and allowed time to copy to the new machine.
 During this time the status may go from Green to Red or Yellow.
-Relocating Shards, Initializing Shards, and Unassigned Shards will also fluctuate during this time.
+Relocating Shards, Initializing Shards, and Unassigned Shards will also fluctate during this time.
 The status should return to Green and Relocating Shards, Initializing Shards, and Unassigned Shard should have value of 0 after the transfer is complete.